chef-boneyard/chef-provisioning-fog/README.md

 ### OpenStack

-You'll need to update your `knife.rb` to work with this also:
+You'll need to update your `knife.rb` to work:

 ```ruby
 driver 'fog:OpenStack'